Takeaways

 Customer relationship management (CRM) software is here to help.

-CRM software includes a variety of tools that will help you with your property marketing and lead generation duties.
+CRM software includes a variety of tools to help you with your property marketing and lead generation.
 Read on to find out what a property management CRM is, how it works, and why you should adopt one.
 You’ll also discover the top five property management CRMs you should consider using.

 This post covers: